KenT2/tboplayer/README.md

 INSTALLATION
 ============

+The instructions below are a bit unclear.
+There is more help at   http://www.raspberrypi.org/phpBB3/viewtopic.php?f=38&t=16462#p198849 pending me writing a proper installer.

 Instructions for installation on the official Debian Wheezy Raspbian image

 *  requires the latest bug fixed version of omxplayer which you can get by doing apt-get update then apt-get upgrade